varnish/Varnish-Book/README.rst

 of what changes between version-1.5 and version-1.7 without reading commit logs which also contain edits to Makefile and whatnot.

-There are TWO tools at work here:

 - rst2pdf
-- rst2s5

 rst2pdf generates the PDF, and needs a bit of help to get page numbering properly formated, that's where the oddeven stuff at the top comes in.
-The problem with that, is that it is not proper rst, so rst2s5 will complain about.
-That is why rst2s5 has been told to IGNORE errors.
-This means that the only errors you get are from rst2pdf.
-Live with it (for now?).
+The problem with that, is that it is not proper rst, so other tools will complain about it.

-rst2s5 creates presentations in the s5-language/format/thingamajing.
-It is not originally intended for documents of the size that we need, so by default it will break for a new slide only at top-level headings.
-That is fairly useless when we have this many slides, so a slight modification has been made.
-I (Kristian) have yet to publish this anywhere, but it's fairly trivial.
-I'll add the patch or a complete version here soon enough.

 I have tried to use `tip`, `warning` and `note`, and no further "boxes".

-To change the looks of the slides, edit ui/vs/pretty.css (possibly other css files, but unlikely).
 To change the look of the PDF, change ui/pdf.style.

-Instructor comments are simple rst comments: .. on a line by itself (NO trailing white-space), followed immediately by the comment.
-They are currently a bit of a hack in the Makefile, so avoid multi-line comments or other rst-trickery - it wont work.